react-boilerplate/react-boilerplate/docs/testing/unit-testing.md

 > Note: The `export` here is ES6 syntax, and you will need an ES6 transpiler (e.g. babel.js) to run this JavaScript.

 > The `export` exports our function as a module, which we can `import` and use in other files.
-Continue below to see what that looks like:
+Continue below to see what that looks like.

 ### Mocha

 Mocha is our unit testing framework.
-Its API, which we write tests with, is speech like.
+Its API, which we write tests with, is speech like and easy to use.

+> Note: This is the [official documentation](mochajs.org) of Mocha.

 We're going to add a second file called `add.test.js` with our unit tests inside.
 Running said unit tests requires us to enter `mocha add.test.js` into the command line.